joe01w/cloud_learning/azure/azure.md

 ## Management Groups

 Management groups provide a hierarchical structure for organizing subscriptions and applying policies across multiple Azure subscriptions.
-They function akin to folders and can be nested up to six layers deep.
+They can be compared to folders and can be nested up to six layers deep.
 Management groups enable centralized governance and access control.

-### Example:
-- **Root Management Group**: The default management group at the highest level, associated with an Azure AD tenant or Entra.
-It serves as the top-level organizational unit where users, groups, and policies are managed.

 ## Scopes and Access Control